startup jobs for PT OT SLP professionals

 Coursera

 Coursera is like the more mature, big-sister version of Udemy.
 You can take courses and certifications, and many of them are run through reputable institutions.
 We’re talking places like Harvard and Yale, baby!
 (Hair toss!)
-The drawback is that, while you can enroll in some of these for free, if you want the certification and proof of completion, you do need to pay, and it’s the priciest of the three per course.
+The drawback is that, while you can enroll in some of these programs for free, if you want the certification and proof of completion, you do need to pay.

 It’s best to use Coursera if you KNOW you want to focus on something specific.
 For example, you might want to list a User Experience Certification Course if you are going into product design.